GLUTEN-FREE II DAIRY FREE II NUT FREE II SESAME FREE II NIGHTSHADE FREE II FISH FREE II SHELLFISH FREE II SOY FREE

 Bacon

 Streaky bacon is best for this recipe, as once you grill the bacon, it gets really crispy.
 My recommendation is to try to source nitrate-free bacon.
 The World Health Organisation (WHO) has said bacon cured with nitrites is as dangerous as asbestos and smoking, as nitrites produce carcinogenic nitrosamines when ingested.
-Try this brand by our beloved M&S
+Try this brand by our beloved M&S.

 Ingredients